edwardkslam/australian_seasonal_flu/README.md

 1)  the relationship between prior epidemic activity by other subtypes within the same season and city and the relative size of an epidemic (Figure 5).
 2)  the relationship between delay in onset timing and relative size of an epidemic (Figure 5).

+#### ``main text analysis scripts/Multivariate linear regression models.R``
+Here we assess the joint contributions of climatic and virological factors to epidemic incidence.
+The output is as follows:
+1) Regression coefficients for full and submodels (Table S15)
+2) RSE, R-squared, adjusted R-squared for full and submodels (Table S16)

 #### ``main text analysis without phylogenetic informed corrections/Effect of antigenic change no corrections.R``
 Here we assess (whilst making no corrctions for potential mis-identification during antigenic characterisation) the effect of antigenic change on:
 1) the size of epidemics (Figure S17)